JetBrains/intellij-sdk-docs/basics/action_system.md

 The default `Presentation` object is a set of descriptive information about a menu or toolbar action.
 Every context for an action - it might appear in multiple menus, toolbars, or Navigation search locations - has a unique presentation.
-Attributes such as an action's text, description, and icons, as well as visibility and enable/disable state, are stored in the presentation.
+Attributes such as an action's text, description, and icons and visibility and enable/disable state, is stored in the presentation.
 The attributes in a presentation get initialized from the [action registration](#registering-actions).
 However, some can be changed at runtime using the methods of the `Presentation` object associated with an action.